 Please visit the College Board website for additional information: College Board Link

 For Students and Families,

 Your transition from school to adult live is an important series of steps.
 Links have been provided on this page to assist you in planning for life beyond Upper Perkiomen High School.
-Specific questions about your transition from school to adult life can be addressed by Mr. Shane Thrush, the District Transition Coordinator, Mrs. Carol Giblin, the Asst.
-Director of Special Education, or Dr. Andrea Farina, the Director of Special Education.
+Specific questions about your transition from school to adult life can be addressed by Mr. Shane Thrush, the District Transition Coordinator, Mrs. Carol Giblin, Director of Special Education, or Mrs. Amy Coyle, Supervisor of Special Education.